READ N TRY

 Rule 4: Amount of Data

-A report should contain certain amount of data to be actionable.
+A report should contain a certain amount of data to be actionable.
 Too much data hurts readability while lack of data makes the report less actionable.
 It is difficult to define the “ideal amount” of data, so the example below helps to describe this rule.

 Consider a report that shows information about products stored in a warehouse.
-The report shows all the products with their 20-30 properties and description.
+The report shows all the products with their 20-30 properties and descriptions.
 Information about one product fits in half of a printed page and provides all the needed data to warehouse administrators about a particular product.
 The problem with this report is that it shows a long list of products that, if printed, may spread across hundreds or thousands of pages.
-This report is not possible to use without computerized search/filter functionality or without “table of contents” if printed.
+This report is not possible to use without computerized search/filter functionality or without a “table of contents” if printed.
 This example describes the product catalog, not the actionable report.
 Don’t be confused by used technology, the same technology can be used to implement catalog systems and reporting solutions.

 If your report contains details that are shown on multiple pages consider adding short summary to the first page of the report.
 See the example below:

-Report begins with the short summary.
+Designing an ideal report: the report begins with the short summary.

 Summary: Avoid very long reports.

-Feel free to share your rules in the comments below.
+Please share your rules in the comments below.

 Leave a Reply